ahgroup/handelgroupwebsite/content/authors/brianmckay/_index.md

     institution: University of Georgia
     year: 20015-2019
   - course: MPH in Epidemiology
-    institution: niversity of Georgia
+    institution: University of Georgia
     year: 2013-2015

 ---

-Brian graduated at the end of 2019 and is now a lecturer in our department.
+Brian graduated with his PhD at the end of 2019.
+He is now a lecturer in our department.
 He is still working on several research projects with our group.

 * Time in group: 2016 - present
-* Research Projects: Influenza Epidemiology
+* Research Projects: Influenza Epidemiology, Systematic Reviews